ilf/gpg-maintenance/README.md

 Inspiration
 -----------

 There's [parcimonie](https://gaffer.ptitcanardnoir.org/intrigeri/code/parcimonie/) doing something similar.
 But it's Perl.
-And 908K.
+And it's over 9000 Hectobytes.

 Configuration
 -------------

-Be sure to set up your options file "~/.gnupg/gpg.conf" to use Tor and a Keyserver supporting HKPS.
+Be sure to set up your GnuPG options file "~/.gnupg/gpg.conf" to use Tor and a Keyserver supporting HKPS.

 License
 -------